Using the right hashtags is critical to push your salon on Instagram.

-I’ll take you through all you need to know about salon hashtags to step change your salon’s Instagram performance.
+I’ll take you through all you need to know about salon hashtags to change your salon’s Instagram performance.

-You’ll get a list of over 100 hashtags that you can copy and past if you like.
+You’ll get a list of over 100 hashtags that you can copy and paste if you like.
 But more importantly, I’ll let you in on the secrets to how you can identify the hashtags that are relevant for your unique salon.

 This is how we’re going to do it.

-I’ll take you through the 7 different types of hashtags that successful hair stylists, nail techs and salon owners use grow their engagement, following, and ultimately their clientele.
+I’ll take you through the 7 different types of hashtags that successful hair stylists, nail techs, and salon owners use to grow their engagement, following, and ultimately their clientele.

 For each type of hashtag, you’ll get a list of copy-and-paste-ready salon hashtags.